TanglePay/GroupFi-Chatbox/packages/sdk/README.md

     ```

     Parameters:
-      * `walletData` (required): An object containing the wallet information.
+      * `walletData` (required): object containing wallet information.
-        * `isWalletConnected` (required): Whether the wallet is connected with the Chatbox.
+        * `isWalletConnected` (required): whether a wallet is connected with the Chatbox.
-        * `provider` (required if `isWalletConnected` is `true`): A Wallet Provider is an interface that allows Chatbox to interact with the wallet.
-If a wallet is connected, a provider must be provided.
+        * `provider` (required if `isWalletConnected` is `true`): `provider` is an interface that allows the Chatbox to interact with a wallet.

-  * `processAccount`: Specify which account to interact with, to be called on startup or after switching accounts within the same wallet.
+  * `processAccount`: Specify which account to interact with, to be called upon startup or after switching accounts within the same wallet.

     ```typescript
       /**
-       * @param {object} data - The data object containing the account information.
+       * @param {object} data - Data object containing the account information.
-       * @param {string} data.account - The new account address to be used by Chatbox.
+       * @param {string} data.account - The account address to interact with the Chatbox.
        */
       ChatboxSDK.processAccount(data: {
         account: string
       })
     ```
   Note:
-  * After `loadChatbox` or `processWallet`, `processAccount` is required if the wallet is in a connected state.
+  * `loadChatbox` needs to be called first.
-  * When connecting, disconnecting, or switching wallets, `processWallet` needs to be called.
+  * Upon connecting, disconnecting, or switching wallets, `processWallet` needs to be called followed by `processAccount`.
+  * After calling `processWallet` and a wallet is connected, `processAccount` needs to be called to specify which account to interact with the Chatbox.

-  Based on the above points, here are specific scenarios:
+  Below are some specific scenarios:

   Starting the Chatbox:
   * If the wallet is already connected at startup, call `loadChatbox`, followed by `processAccount`.
-  * If the wallet is not connected at startup, call `loadChatbox` with `isWalletConnected = false` to enter guest mode.
+  * If the wallet is not connected at startup, call `loadChatbox` with `isWalletConnected = false` to enter guest mode under which the user can browse public groups.

-  After the Chatbox has started, when the user performs the following actions:
+  After the Chatbox is started, when the user performs:
   * Connect wallet: call `processWallet`, followed by `processAccount`.
   * Disconnect wallet: call `processWallet` with `isWalletConnected = false`.
   * Switch to a different wallet (e.g. from `MetaMask` to `OKX Wallet`): call `processWallet` with a new `provider`, followed by `processAccount` with a new account address.
-  * Switch accounts within the wallet: simply call `processAccount` with a new account address.
+  * Switch accounts within the wallet: call `processAccount` with a new account address.

   Request Chatbox to perform certain operations:
   *  `request`: